 SPEAKERS: Buck Workman and Savannah Schell, Cateechee Golf Club, Hartwell, GA; Chris Steigelman, The Landings Club, Savannah, GA; Frank LaVardera, Audubon International

 Ganesh KrishnanRoom 9/10

 The speakers will discuss recent rule changes impacting Georgia industry, permit modeling and current EPA guidance; provide a practical legal review of new air rules and policy decisions; and discuss the challenges in planning for capital projects and evaluation of factors such as baseline actual emissions, projected actual emissions, routine maintenance/repair/replacement, management of change, and new chemical introductions.

-SPEAKERS: Karen Hays, Air Protection Branch, Georgia EPD; Mack McGuffey, Troutman Sanders; Hari Krishna, McWane, Inc.
+SPEAKERS: Eric Cornwell, Georgia EPD; Mack McGuffey, Troutman Sanders; Hari Krishna, McWane, Inc.

 Entities, including businesses, governments and non-profits, face an evolving landscape of environmental, social and governance (ESG)-related risks that can affect their profitability, success and even survival.
 Greg Koch of ERM and Lawrence Heim, author of Killing Sustainability, will offer differing viewpoints on how Sustainability is being used and how it can be used more successfully.
 Eric Reynolds, Director of Sustainability at JM Huber, will speak on his company’s vales and vision for Sustainability.

 MODERATOR: Scott Rois, ERM